Blueberry Coconut Chia Pudding Simple and Delicious Recipe

 Serve immediately or return to the fridge until ready to serve.

-- Presentation Tips: Layer the pudding in transparent jars so the beautiful colors of the blueberries and coconut can be seen.
-You can also drizzle a little extra maple syrup on top before serving for added sweetness and visual appeal.
+Layer the pudding in transparent jars for visual appeal.
+Drizzle extra maple syrup on top before serving for added sweetness.